-Share Issue update – we’ve raised some £160,000 with money still coming in, but it’s not yet enough.
+Share Issue update – we’ve raised some £200,000 with money still coming in, but it’s not yet enough.
 Charity Bank sought us out and are offering a top-up loan facility on terms that might allow us to fund all our projects and establish TRESOC as a going concern.
 In consultation with Members, we’re keeping the Share Offer open until we get a decision from the Bank, in about 6-8 weeks time.
-Meanwhile, keep the money coming in, we need share capital – support community renewable energy in Totnes!
+Meanwhile, keep the money coming in, we need share capital to develop community renewable energy in Totnes!
 See statement from MD, Ian Bright

 Join Jonathon Porritt and hundreds of people just like you…

 Invest now to enable Housing Association tenants to benefit from free electricity.
 This is a great opportunity to put you money in an ethical, secure, investment in community-scale, clean energy installations.
 Millions have been raised by Community Energy groups across the UK – you have the power!

 “I’ve been following TRESOC’s fortunes for some years – and was strongly in favour of their (sadly) unsuccessful wind farm application 18 months ago.
 For me, TRESOC represents exactly the kind of organisation on which the future of energy in the UK will come increasingly to depend.
 Personally, I’ve invested £2,500 – and wish it could be a lot more.
 Over the last five years, I have set aside roughly £5,000 a year to invest in community energy schemes around the country.
 It just makes much more sense to me at the moment than sticking it in a pension pot!” – Jonathon Porritt See the story in the Herald Express